SwooshyCueb/mini-buildd/doc/user.rst

-	 This usually happens when the 'Section' changes in the corresponding 'debian/control' file of the source package, or if package were installed manually using "-C" with reprepro.
+	 This usually happens when the 'Section' changes in the corresponding 'debian/control' file of the source package, or if packages were installed manually using "-C" with reprepro.

 	 Check with the "show" command if this is the case, i.e., s.th. like::